Al-Muhandis/dataTable-demo/README.md

 # dataTable-demo
 A simple almost minimal example of how you can work with a jQuery table from the Lazarus program.
-DataSource from firebird database
+DataSource is from firebird or SQLite3 database

 # demo.ini
 Just create `demo.ini` and write settings in it